esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 ### Step 4:

-We will now ask Drupal to update its internal Configs and databases and enabled a few last minute modules.
-In case for some weird dependecy issue you ended running an older version of D9, the following commands will bring you up to date.
+We will now ask Drupal to update its internal Configs and databases and enable a few last minute modules.
+In case for some odd dependecy issue you end up running an older version of D9, the following commands will bring you up to date.

  ```Shell
 docker exec -ti esmero-php bash -c "drush updatedb"